 Look out for our newsletters in your inbox soon.

 For farm-fresh fruits and veggies in Southern California, look no further than Tanaka Farms.
 This Irvine destination allows you to take a guided walking tour around the farm to pick your own produce.
-Some tours have themes, such as the “farm to table cookout tour” and strawberry tours.
+Some tours have themes, such as the Fall Harvest and Holiday tours as well as the Strawberry, Melon and Corn tours.
 Throughout the year, there are also watermelon, pumpkin patch, and Christmas tree tours.
-In June, the farm connects with the Orange Coast Optimist Club to host a 1.5-mile charity walk around the farm.
-The Tanaka Farms produce stand is open daily from 9am to 5pm and features fresh favorites like broccoli, carrots, baby bok choi, cherry tomatoes, cilantro, and organic blueberries.
+The Tanaka Farms produce stand is open daily and features fresh favorites like broccoli, carrots, baby bok choi, cherry tomatoes, cilantro, and organic blueberries.
 Make sure to bring your own water, wear comfortable close-toed shoes, and leave your pets at home.

 This is a Southern California farm that’s in its fifth generation in Camarillo.
 McGrath Family Farm is a sustainable farm that grows year-around organic fruits and vegetables for the community.
-The roadside market is open daily from 9am to pm.
+The roadside market is open daily.
 You can find McGrath produce at seven different farmers’ markets in Santa Barbara, Los Angeles, and Ventura Counties.
-However, a big priority of this farm is agricultural education, so it offers tours year around.
+However, a big priority of this farm is agricultural education, so it offers tours year-round.
 You can email the farm to schedule a tour when you’ll be in the area.
 Educational school tours are offered, as well as pumpkin tours in October and private tours with the owner.
-McGrath also offers farm education days where you can learn about organic farming practices on the third Sunday of each month at 2pm.
+McGrath also offers farm education days where you can learn about organic farming practices on the third Sunday of each month.

 Vierra Farms is the famous location of Dave’s Pumpkin Patch, but it also offers fresh onsite product, Christmas trees, and is a wedding venue.
 This farm was established in 1989 and run by David Vierra, who cultivates his grandfather’s two-acre garden and another 800 acres of specialty vegetables.
 The pumpkin patch opens up on the last weekend of September, and the Christmas tree farm opens up on Black Friday right after Thanksgiving.
 There’s also a fresh produce stand that opens up in early July and offers sweet corn, zucchinis, peaches, pears, watermelons, and more.
 The hours for each of these farm offerings vary by the season.

-Cache Creek is a family owned farm in Capay Valley that harvests lavender.
-The farm dates back to 1997, when Charley Opper and Linda Barrett chose this piece of land and planted their first lavender crop.
+Cache Creek is a family-owned farm in Capay Valley that harvests lavender.
+The farm dates back to 1997 when Charley Opper and Linda Barrett chose this piece of land and planted their first lavender crop.
 Today, they offer a wide range of lavender products and gifts to visitors.
 The Lavender Festival takes place in June each year, which is a fun weekend with live music, local wines, field talks, and lavender foods and drinks.
-Admission to the festival is free.
 This is also a popular spot for weddings.

 McClelland’s is a dairy farm, but it is also an organic pumpkin patch and sells free-range eggs and organic artisan butter.
 It’s located in the hills of Sonoma County and committed to providing an organic pasture with no GMO’s, pesticides, or chemical fertilizers.
 This farm offers tours that are designed for both kids and adults with a hands-on approach to learning about farming.
 The traditional farm tour takes you through the history of the farm and to see baby calves.
-You’ll watch a cow being milked by hand and learn about the milking parlor over the 1.5-hour tour that costs $20 for adults and $10 for kids over three years old.
+You’ll watch a cow being milked by hand and learn about the milking parlor over the 1.5-hour tour.
 You can also take a private tour of the farm, and the farm turns into a pumpkin patch in October.